-Let’s take a two-layer board as an example.
-A simple two-layer PCB consists of a core (two breadboards (top and bottom)), a middle part of prepreg (pp), two solder mask layers (top and bottom) and two silkscreen layers (top and bottom).
-As shown below:
+Let’s examine a two-layer PCB as an illustrative example.
+A basic two-layer PCB configuration consists of two breadboards (top and bottom) forming the core, a prepreg layer in the middle, and two solder mask layers (top and bottom) along with two silkscreen layers (top and bottom).
+Refer to the diagram below:

-The picture below shows the soldering layer (paste mask).
+The following image demonstrates the soldering layer (paste mask):

 SMT Soldering Difficulty

-Controlling the thickness of the solder mask is one of the key points for PCB manufacturers to manufacture the solder mask.
-Too thin solder mask layer may lead to copper leakage in line traces, serious IC false soldering problem; too thick solder mask layer may lead to suspension bridge and open circuit phenomenon during reflow soldering.
+Precise control over the thickness of the solder mask is a critical aspect of プリント基板製造.
+Insufficient solder mask thickness can result in copper leakage in line traces and IC false soldering issues.
+Conversely, an excessively thick solder mask layer may lead to suspension bridges and open circuits during リフローはんだ付け.

 4 Types of PCB Solder Mask